andromash/jv-internet-shop-romash/README.md

 password: 1111

 But first of all, there's file init_db.sql which holds sql script for creating appropriate DB.
-So run this code in MySQL on your machine first
+So run this code in MySQL on your machine first.
+Also this projects runs in Apache Tomcat.
+Also project uses Maven as build tool, so you need to enable import all of the dependencies and plugins

+Project was made by Andrii Romash https://github.com/andromash